 Skip to contents

 Here, we show a simple example of a salmon operating model where all fish mature at age 3 and follows the structure of an analysis done in AHA.
-The historical spool-up is not informed by an estimation model.
 The model is used to project the proposed management levers to determine the equilibrium properties of the system.

-We create several S4 objects, the Bio object contains the natural biological dynamics, including the maturity ogive p_mature, fecundity, as well as the density-dependent survival of smolts through the capacity and productivity parameters (capacity_smolt and kappa, respectively).
+We create several S4 objects, the Bio object contains parameters controlling natural biological dynamics, including juvenile ocean mortality, proportion mature by age class p_mature, fecundity (egg production per female), as well as the density-dependent egg-smolt survival relationship through the capacity and productivity parameters (capacity_smolt and kappa, respectively).

 The first example will be deterministic.
 With salmonMSE, we must run at minimum 2 simulation replicates, but we will run 3 simulations where the biological parameters, as well as the results, are identical among simulations.

-To accommodate the life stage within the age structured model, we model ocean survival as an equivalent instantaneous rate Mjuv_NOS where all mortality occurs in the age class prior to maturation, i.e., age 2.
+We model ocean survival through an equivalent instantaneous mortality rate Mjuv_NOS where all mortality occurs in the age class prior to maturation, i.e., age 2.

 library(salmonMSE)